Oh cool, I’m so glad you made it

 Welcome to my internet

-AKA your one-stop shop for small words, big, juicy ideas, quips that make you spit coffee on your screen, and precision weirdness.
+AKA your one-stop shop for deliciously crunchy words, attention-seeking ideas, jokes that make you spit coffee on your screen, and precision weirdness.
+I’m not promising you’ll spit coffee on your screen.

 Slapstick will never not slap